Ratimon/full-stack-blockchain-network/README.md

 ## Build static file

-Run `dev-front` to build the static file.
+Run `npm run dev-front` to build the static file.
 The build artifacts will be stored in the `dist/` directory.

 ## Development server

-Run `ng run dev` for a dev server.
+Run `npm run dev` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.

-Run `ng run dev-peer` for a dev server.
+Run `npm run dev-peer` for a dev server.
 Navigate to the localhost with the port specified in the terminal.
 The app will automatically reload if you change any of the source files.
 It also syncs the chain via the redis channel

 ## Use the Wallet